flybywiresim/docs/docs/fbw-a32nx/fbw-versions.md

 !!! danger "No Support for Experimental - use at own risk"

-Please do not seek support for the Experimental Version on Discord and only report issues if you have read this page as well as the reported and known issues.
+Please do not seek support for the Experimental Version on Discord and only report issues if you have read the reported and known issues.

 ## Version Comparison